OpenDSA/OpenDSA/RST/en/Development/BuffPool.rst

    We wish to write 40 bytes beginning at logical position 6000 in the file.
-   Assume that the buffer pool is in the state shown in Figure :num:`Figure #buffdgm`.
    Using the second ADT, the client would need to know that blocks (buffers) are of size 1024, and therefore would request access to Sector 5.